f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 From the left-hand menu, navigate to :menuselection:`SSL Orchestrator > Configuration`.
-If this is the first time accessing SSLO in a new BIG-IP build, upon first access, Guided Configuration will automatically load and deploy the built-in SSLO package.
+If this is the first time accessing SSLO in a new BIG-IP build, the Guided Configuration UI will automatically load and deploy the built-in SSLO package.

 .. image:: ../images/module1-1.png
    :align: center

 Configuration review and prerequisites
 -------------------------------------------